 Now that your business card shines you can wow your customers and leaving a lasting impression.

 What details do you have listed on your business card?
-What tips do you have for make your business card stand out from the crowd?
+What tips do you have to make your business card stand out from the crowd?